kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 Sizes.Medium;  // 2
 Sizes.Large;   // 3

-// String values can also be assigned to an enum. enum ThemeColors {
+// String values can also be assigned to an enum enum ThemeColors {
   Primary = 'primary',
   Secondary = 'secondary',